Bats and human health

 What diseases do bats carry?

-Australian bat lyssavirus (ABLV)is a virus that can be spread to humans by the saliva of infected bats when the saliva comes in contact with mucous membranes or broken skin, or through bat bites or scratches.
+Australian bat lyssavirus (ABLV) is a virus that can be spread to humans by the saliva of infected bats when the saliva comes in contact with mucous membranes or broken skin, or through bat bites or scratches.
 Infection with ABLV causes a rabies-like disease in humans that is usually fatal.
-There have been only three documented cases of ABLV infection in humans.
-All three of these were in Queensland.
+There have been only 3 documented cases of ABLV infection in humans.
+All 3 of these were in Queensland.

-There are two simple steps to avoid ABLV disease:
+There are 3 simple steps to avoid ABLV disease:

 - Don't handle bats unless you are trained in handling them, are using appropriate personal equipment and are vaccinated against rabies.
 Most bat bites and scratches in Queensland occur when people try to help sick or injured bats as they are difficult to handle, they become agitated and they have sharp teeth and claws.